 At the time, Supreme Court Justice Charles Daniels joined in the unanimous ruling against the end of life option.
 Yet he personally believed that every terminally-ill person should have the right to decide when to die.

 During the last week of his life with ALS, he was suffering, gasping for breath, and ready to be gone.
 His doctors were not allowed to help him.

-His wife, Randi McGinn, said this year “It is time for the New Mexico Legislature to pass HB 47, the Elizabeth Whitefield End-of-Life Options Act, so no other good men and women have to suffer in the same way.
+His wife, Randi McGinn, testified in 2021 “It is time for the New Mexico Legislature to pass HB 47, the Elizabeth Whitefield End-of-Life Options Act, so no other good men and women have to suffer in the same way.
 Since the mortality rate for human beings is 100%, it is an option that every one of us should have at the end of our lives.”

 A group of dedicated advocates formed the New Mexico End-of-Life Options Coalition, which later became the nonprofit organization – End of Life Options New Mexico.
-Together with our national partners Compassion & Choices and Death With Dignity National Center, we launched a robust multifaceted campaign.
-Our work included organizing hearings and testimonies, conducting paid, earned and social media; and inspired strong and robust grassroots efforts.
+Together with our national partners Compassion & Choices and Death With Dignity, we launched a multifaceted campaign.
+Our work included organizing testimonies at legislative hearings, conducting paid, earned and social media; and inspiring strong and robust grassroots efforts.
 Volunteer advocates shared their stories and support through emails, phone calls, lobby days, social media, videos, testimony and a collection of stories in our storybook.